 In the previous lesson, I gave you the reasoning of why I am learning Amiga Assembler nowadays when there are so many other ways to use modern means than a boot in the past via an emulator.
 It's a hobby and revenge over when I couldn't wrap my head around the problem back when I was a teen.

 In this lesson, we’re going to pick an assembler to work with.
-As a great community contributor, Henrik at Coppershare.org properly lists you have several options when it comes to choosing an assembler.
-Unless you have used something in the past that makes you feel more comfortable with shortcuts and other mechanical details, there isn’t a ton of difference from one or the other
+As a great community contributor, Henrik at Coppershare.org properly lists, that you have several options when it comes to choosing an assembler.
+Unless you have used something in the past that makes you feel more comfortable with shortcuts and other mechanical details, there isn’t a ton of difference between one or the other.

 My dilemma of which one to pick was between VASM and Asm-One.